stephenbuck/skillbase/README.md

 Log Aggregation (fluentd)

 I'm using fluentd to consolidate log streams from the various components.
+Crucial for debugging at this point.

 Feature Flags (flagd)

 I'm using flagd from the OpenFeature project to support feature flags.

+Observability (Prometheus)

+I've chosen Prometheus for monitoring and alerting.
+For now...

 Containers (Docker)